 Within the last year I switched my focus on native Java programming for Android.
-Surprisingly most of my programming skills from ActionScript 3 programming was quite useful and could be applied to this new area.
-Except I had to fight with framentation, one of the reasons I preferred Flash over HTML+CSS back in the days.
+Surprisingly most of my programming skills from ActionScript 3 programming were quite useful and could be applied to this new area.
+Except I had to fight with fragmentation, one of the reasons I preferred Flash over HTML+CSS back in the days.
 Anyways, my first game that came out at the beginning of this year was a simple match-three bubble shooter: Koala Bubble Shooter

 It has 44.000 downloads and is still going strong.
 I just added advertising to it, because the in-game-purchases were not really what I expected.
 I guess I won’t retire anytime soon.
 But is a really nice learning experience.
 Keep coming back to hear about my next games.

 Creating greyscale images with ActionScripts ColorMatrixFilter is easy to do.
 If you want to preview the settings you can use the following tool.